KuroganeToyama/blog/src/content/blog/2025-10-18-the-big-short.md

 At this point, like what Mark Baum said to Vinnie Daniel after his field investigation,

-> Hey, there's a bubble.
+> "Hey, there's a bubble."

 #### 4. The third "brilliant" idea